Watercolors . . .

 I have published a chronological guide to my paintings titled A Watercolor Journey.
 Click on the "MY BOOK" link above.

 I continue to have my paintings with Arthur Frederick, owner of the Button-Petter Gallery in Douglas.
-This is probably the largest and finest of the art galleries in Southwest Michigan, with nationally known artists.
-I am also with the Coffee Gallery in Spring Lake, and The Blue Heron in Elk Rapids.
-I have note cards for sale at The Thistle Gallery in Holland, as well as artisan items at The Art Garden, a small gift shop at the Holland Area Arts Council.
+This is probaly the largest and finest of the art galleries in Southwest Michigan, with nationally known artists.
+I am also with The Blue Heron Gallery in Elk Rapids.

-Continued networking with Painting Pals on Wednesdays at the HAAC, an open painting workshop.
-In July, seven of us will go to an Art Camp weekend at the Chief Lake cottages of Chris Bart--good times with painting, eating, boating, chick flicks, and plenty fruit of the grape.
+I continue networking with Painting Pals on Wednesdays at the HAAC, an open painting workshop.
+In July, seven of us went to an Art Camp weekend at the Chief Lake cottages of Chris Bart--good times, with painting, eating, boating, chick flicks, and plenty fruit of the grape.

-The annual Friends of Art Tulip Time exhibit opened at the Arts Council on April 19; I had two paintings ("Parrots in the Park" and "Saucy Succulence") in this show.
+The annual Friends of Art Tulip Time exhibit opened at the Arts Council in May; I entered "Magnolia Mystery" and "Iris Diptych"; the latter won second prize.

 ALL RIGHTS RESERVED